Deep Drawing

 Importantly it contributes to lightweighting efforts, improving the vehicle’s fuel efficiency and power-to-weight ratio.
 The ability to form complex shapes with high dimensional accuracy makes it an essential technique in the production of various automotive parts.
 The result is vehicles that are not only lighter, but also more fuel efficient and environmentally friendly.

-Deep drawing plays a central role in the automotive industry and Metal Competencies, with its expertise and wide range of products, is a reliable partner in this field.
+Deep drawing plays a central role in the automotive industry and Metal Competencies, with its expertise and wide range of products, is your reliable partner in this field.

 Our mission: